ibrahimozcakir/Incomplete_MPU6050_I2C_Driver/README.md

 ### README.md

+## Status

+**This driver is a work in progress.**
+This driver is currently under development and is not yet fully completed.
+Some features may not be implemented or tested.
+Updates and improvements will be made in the near future.
+Please check for new releases!

+---

 # MPU6050 I2C Driver

 This repository contains an I2C driver for the MPU6050 sensor.
 The driver allows users to configure the sensor, read data from its accelerometer, gyroscope, and temperature sensor, and manage its operational modes.